haifengl/bigdata/README.md

     to read from the same map node at the same time, inducing a large number of disk seeks and slowing the effective disk transfer rate.
-    Hive’s query expressions are generated at compile time while Impala does runtime code generation for “big loops” using llvm that can achieve more optimized code.
+    Hive’s query expressions are generated at compile time while Impala does runtime code generation for “big loops” using LLVM that can achieve more optimized code.

 -   Tez allows complete control over the processing, e.g. stopping